Obsessive Compulsive Disorder (OCD)

 PCH Treatment Center is one of a handful of residential programs in the country that offers an evidence-based approach to treating Obsessive Compulsive Disorder (OCD).
-PCH has constructed a stand-alone OCD Treatment with Supportive Housing that features Cognitive Therapy, Exposure and Response Prevention, and medication management (when appropriate).
-While there are many OCD treatment centers in Los Angeles and throughout the country, very few offer our evidence-based model to treat moderate to severe OCD.
-The cognitive-behavioral approach differs from the PCH General Program which is centered around a psychodynamic model.
-However, PCH clients who enter the Obsessive Compulsive Disorder program have all the resources and treatment modalities available to them from our other programs, including the psychodynamic therapies and the ability to participate in the PCH Family Program.
+PCH has a stand-alone OCD Treatment Program that features Cognitive Therapy, Exposure and Response Prevention, OCD specific group therapies and medication management.
+PCH has a separate staff of doctoral and masters level therapists who specialize in OCD and anxiety related problems.
+PCH clients who enter the OCD program also have all the resources and treatment modalities available in our other programs, including psychodynamic therapies, over 100 groups per week and participation in the PCH Family Program.

 Typically, the entire family is affected due to the nature of the disorder and the behavioral accommodation family members develop over time to cope with their family member’s OCD.
 Accordingly, family involvement is an integral part of the Obsessive Compulsive Disorder treatment program at PCH.

 - Exposure and response prevention (ERP) treatment

 - Tailored education about individual symptoms and management

 - Relaxation skills using multicomponent strategies including mindfulness practices, muscle-relaxation, guided imagery, slowed breathing training and neurofeedback.

 - Complementary treatment modalities for co-occurring psychological issues

 Who is the Director of the PCH OCD and Anxiety Clinic?